Tool to decode/encode with the Polybius square cipher automatically (with or without a grid and therefore with or without the keyword).

 Polybius is a substitution by bigrams, replace each couple of coordinates by a random letter (there should be at most 25 distinct ones) and try a monoalphabetical substitution.

-The Nihilists cipher is a variant using an over-encryption of the Polybe code.
+The Nihilist cipher is a variant using an overciphering of the Polybius code.

-The greek historian Polybius described this method in 150 before JC.
+The greek historian Polybius described this method in 150 before JC in a work on military cryptography and communications systems.

 dCode retains ownership of the "Polybius Cipher" source code.
 Except explicit open source licence (indicated Creative Commons / free), the "Polybius Cipher" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Polybius Cipher" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Polybius Cipher" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!